-On the Coast, where no minimum dsh is specified, a stump will only be considered if a log equal to or exceeding the timber merchantability specifications was deemed to have been cut from it.
+Where no minimum dsh is specified:

-Where no minimum dsh is specified, the minimum dbh above high-side in the cruise will apply as the minimum dsh (inside bark).
-That is, 12.0 cm dbh (outside bark, immature on the Coast) will be a 6.0 rad dsh; a 17.5 cm dbh (mature on the Coast) will be rounded up to 9.0 rads dsh.
+- a. a stump will only be considered if a log equal to or exceeding the timber merchantability specifications was deemed to have been cut from it. - b. the minimum dbh above high-side in the cruise will apply as the minimum dsh (inside bark).
+That is, 12.0 cm dbh (immature on the Coast) will be a 6.0 rad dsh; a 17.5 cm dbh (mature on the Coast) will be rounded up to 9.0 rads dsh.